dandevri/website/pages/speaking/rider.md

 * I expect you to pay for the travel expenses if it's an international event.
 Either you purchase it or I can reimburse it afterwards.
 * I expect you to pay for the lodging if it's an international event.
 Either you purchase it or I can reimburse it afterwards.
 * If I speak at your event I expect to also have a ticket to the full conference.
+* I like to book my own travel.

 ## Presentation
 * I own and retain the rights to official recordings of my presentation and grant you license to use, modify, and redistribute them.
 (I want to publish a copy of the talk on my own Youtube channel)